wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Under **Access management** on the left, click **Roles**.
 1. Click **Create role**.
 1. Click the **AWS account** tile, and select the **Another AWS account** radio button.
-1. Enter the Wavefront account information:
+1. Enter the account information:
    - **Account ID** - The identifier of the Wavefront account to which you want to grant access.
      To get the Wavefront account ID:
       1. Navigate to your Wavefront cluster.